whatsinport

 Helsinki is the gate between East and West.
 While it embodies much of the Finnish spirit and its progressive hi-tech push, it is unlike any other Finnish city, due in part to the fascinating combination of Swedish and Russian influences

-The city's urban lifestyle is flavoured by the sea and surrounding nature.
+The city's urban lifestyle is flavored by the sea and surrounding nature.
 The summer heat and the midnight sun inspire the inhabitants to occupy the many parks and terraces.
-The city center is built around the main harbor where the famous kauppatori (market square) - also known as the fish market – is located.
+The city center is built around the main harbor where the famous Kauppatori (market square) - also known as the fish market – is located.
 The main streets include the twin shopping avenues of Pohjoisesplanadi and Eteläesplenadi.

 Helsinki offers a diverse cultural life, outstanding architectural gems and a full range of quality shopping opportunities.
 Examples of the world famous Finnish design is to be found anywhere in the city.
 The Finns are friendly people who speak good English, and Helsinki's relaxed atmosphere makes it easy for visitors to feel welcome.